Fun weekend trips in the Mother of States

 Address: Virginia Beach, VA

-There are plenty of modern attractions as well to keep the casual visitor interested, although history is what breathes life into this important city.
+There are plenty of modern attractions to keep the casual visitor interested, although history is what breathes life into this important city.

 Address: Williamsburg, VA